eugenetan01/ollama-rag/README.md

-This Github shows you how to integrate Ollama with Atlas vector Search using Langchain to build a RAG App
+__This Github shows you how to integrate Ollama with Atlas vector Search using Langchain to build a RAG App__

-The githib is linked to this article [here](https://medium.com/@eugenetan_91090/what-is-ollama-dfdaa40cfbca) - check it out for more context.
+The github is linked to this article [here](https://medium.com/@eugenetan_91090/what-is-ollama-dfdaa40cfbca) - check it out for more context.

 __Getting started__